 - People prefer to stream (rather than own) music.

 - Labels and artists are happy to allow individuals to do that legally.

 - Fast and stable online streaming is technically feasible.

-Their team started their MVP process by tackling the third assumption and tested it on themselves, family and friends.
+Their team started their MVP process by tackling the third assumption and testing it on themselves, family and friends.
 After realizing how the product would be potential and promising, they decided to extend the beta release to influential music bloggers in Sweden.
 These music bloggers loved the experience and quickly spread the word about this great new desktop app.
 Spotify began to gain popularity and was made available widely.

 When it comes to user acceptance testing, validating in different environments like the founders' friends, families, or influential music bloggers in Sweden helped Spotify identify any significant issues with the MVP that must be fixed.
-The founders also used the results of the experiment to course correct Spotify better.
+The founders also used the results of the experiment to course-correct Spotify better.

 Increase users’ awareness by promotion

 When many products have the same ideas, there should be an incredible promotion strategy to spread the word and stand out among competitors.
 The marketing plans outline the messaging and marketing strategy to get customers to adopt the new product effectively.
 What's more, you can use non-functional MVPs, such as creating a promotional video, building a landing page, or launching your product on a crowdfunding platform.
 Marketing your product in the right way can enable you to gauge users' interest and stand out in a crowd.